jason-napolitano/framework-factory-core/README.md

         - **Facade support:** - Access dependencies loaded within the container using Facades (Accessors) for easy resource consumption.
         - **Lazy loading:** Load dependencies only when they are needed, instead of when a container is built.
+- **Built-in autoloader:** The built-in autoloader allows developers to avoid using the `composer.json` file for their main application namespace by keeping the configuration _in-house_.
 - **Provider Auto-discovery:** Using the built-in autoloader, developers can auto-discover any service providers that live within a configurable namespace.
 - **Fully tested codebase:** The codebase is fully tested using the [Pest PHP](https://pestphp.com/) testing framework.